 While at Brandywine High School (class of 1978), Dr. Michael Wahl was accepted to the Pre-Professional Scholars Program in Dentistry at Case Western Reserve University in Cleveland, Ohio, giving him conditional acceptance in the dental school provided he attended college there also.
 After three years in college, Dr. Michael was accepted into the dental school senior year in absentia.
 He received his BA in natural science cum laude in 1982 and his DDS in 1985.
 He joined his father Dr. Mervin Wahl at Wahl Family Dentistry in 1986, the day after he completed a year of general practice residency at the Medical Center of Delaware (now Christiana Care Health System).
 He has owned Wahl Family Dentistry since 1996.

-When Dr. Mike saw Tina for the first time in 2000 the night they met, it was love at first sight – at least for Dr. Mike!
 Dr. Michael likes to practice, teach, research, and write about dentistry.
 In addition, he enjoys racquetball, reading American history, and spending time with his family.

 Click here to view Dr. Mike's cv.